 What to pay: A few Kuna,or Euros or something nice from your pocket or bag (kids love shiney things with bright colours,so try bartering)

-What to buy: What you should bring back from Croatia if you drive home ?
+What you should bring back from Croatia if you drive home ?

 Sweet onions.
 These onions are so sweet you can eat them raw, sliced for example in tomato salads or cooked in a gratin with cheese.
 We find them in France only in the most southern regions and not much, so each time possible (Croatia, Greece, Spain), we bring back 15 kg of sweet onions for ourselves and for gifts.
 There outer skin is pinkish, the flesh white.
 Caution, they don't keep very well, even in a cool and aerated place but if you keep an eye on them, that will do for let's say 2 month.

 Ajvar.
 We usually bring back a box of 24 jars of medium size Ajvar.
 If you don't care for the weight, the jars are better protected in a full box and it will carry easily.
 At home, it will keep at least 2 years.
 The smaller jars are perfect gifts : if your friends enjoy, you can give them some more ; if they don't, a small jar is quickly empty and they will not loaded by unwanted gifts !

 Prsut (ham).
 At the end of your travel, on your way home, why not to bring back a whole Istrian ham ?
 Once wrapped in absorbing kitchen paper, in some towels and in a plastic bag, there is no problem to drive home, even if that lasts two days.
 You should try !

 Alcoholic beverages.
 You have to keep an eye on what is allowed by the custom.

 Dingac.
 For yourself, it is better to drink it in Croatia, but if you want to share with friends a testing of Dingac vs Californian Zinfandel (you should do that).